 Through a shared reading experience, we will discuss issues that matter, learn from each other and promote greater understanding.

-Extra copies of the books will be available in February 2018 at all neighborhood libraries, and e-books will be downloadable from the library catalog, thanks to the generous support of The Library Foundation.
-Readers are encouraged to share extra copies with friends, coworkers and neighbors.
+Extra copies of Americanah will be available in January 2019 at all neighborhood libraries, and e-books will be downloadable from the library catalog, thanks to the generous support of The Library Foundation.
+The library encourages readers to share extra copies with friends, coworkers and neighbors.

-Hamid will speak on Thursday, April 5, 2018 at 7:30 pm at the Arlene Schnitzer Concert Hall.
+Adichie will speak on Thursday, March 14, 2019 at 7:30 pm at the Arlene Schnitzer Concert Hall.
 Tickets are available from Literary Arts.

 NOTE: The lecture is sold out.
 There are no tickets available.

 Thanks to the support of The Library Foundation, a number of high school classrooms and organizations will be selected to receive books and program guides for their students.